Measures against the novel coronavirus (COVID-19) for new incoming international students

 The following are Kobe University’s measures against the novel coronavirus (COVID-19) for new incoming international students.
 These will be updated as new information comes to hand.

-Japanese Language Classes offered by CIE (Center for Internatioanl Education) start from April 20.
+Updates regarding Japanese Language Classes offered by CIE (Center for International Education) can be found on the CIE page.

 1. Kobe University’s Measures/ Restrictions (14 day quarantine)